Aalyahmonday/ytbplus/FAQ.md

 ***
 ### Q: Deep-link (aka **Open in the YouTube app**) doesn't work?
-It's impossible to make deep-link work.
-Fortunately, there are a few workarounds:
+- It's impossible to fix deep-link (aka Open in the YouTube App).
+However, there are several workarounds:
-- iOS 14: You can use this [Shortcut](https://shortcutsgallery.com/shortcuts/open-in-youtube/) as a workaround (not tested on iOS 13).
-**Credit: RandomAccessMemories#5025**
+  - [Open in YouTube Extensions](https://github.com/CokePokes/YoutubeExtensions) by @CokePokes: This is the combination of Open in YouTube shorcut & userscript below. uYouPlus included **Open in YouTube Extensions** by default so you don't have to worry about it.
+However, in order to keep the extensions work correctly, you **MUST** keep the app's extensions when install the iPA (especially AltStore users).
+In case you're running out of add IDs (uYou+ needs 3 app IDs), you can install the shortcut/userscript separately.
-- iOS 15: iOS 15 users can follow this workaround (Safari extension + Userscript): https://github.com/qnblackcat/uYouPlus/issues/69.
-Thanks [Albert Portnoy](https://github.com/asportnoy) for his solution!
+  - Safari extension & Userscript: iOS 15 users can follow [this workaround](https://github.com/qnblackcat/uYouPlus/issues/69).
+  - iOS 14 users can use [Open in YouTube](https://shortcutsgallery.com/shortcuts/open-in-youtube/) shortcut.
+  - [Opener](https://apps.apple.com/us/app/opener-open-links-in-apps/id989565871) is a paid app from AppStore that allows you to open links from the web in apps.

 ***
 ### Q: Why does it take so long to active PiP?